 "Cutter's Camp was excellent!
 My experience here was very affirming and educational.
 I learned some new things like progression and terrain based learning, but mostly, I gained confidence knowing I am taking the right approaches at my resort." - '13 Camper

 "This was my first time at camp, wasn't sure what to expect, and ended up being blown away by the time and effort everyone put into it.
-The panelists were open and helpful as well as very knowledgeable.
+The panelists were open, knowledgeable and helpful as well as very knowledgeable.
 I had a great time.
 Thank you." - '13 Camper

 Cutter's Camp 2015 Recap

 Cutter's Camp took place at two locations in 2015: Loon Mountain, April 12-14, and Timberline Lodge, Mt.
 Hood, May 12-14.
 Between the two camps, more than 80 resorts from North America, Japan and Denmark were represented.
 The eastern camp ran two and a half days, and the western camp five days—including an on-hill build on the famous Mt Hood.